 The speed at which RAM can transfer information is known as the data transfer rate, and it’s a key component of how well your computer performs.
 This number is often displayed as 7-8-8-24 but can vary depending on the type of computing device.

 A high-performance computer needs a lot of RAM to run smoothly.
 If you use your computer for serious gaming or video editing, you’ll need a lot more RAM than someone who just uses it to browse the web and run Microsoft Office.

-RAM speed is one of the most important aspects of your PC’s performance, along with motherboard, processor, and graphics card.
-Ultimately, all of these hardware components work together to allow your computer to execute tasks in real-time.
+RAM speed is one of the most important aspects of your PC’s performance, along with the motherboard, processor, and graphics card.
+Ultimately, all of these hardware components work together to allow your computer to execute tasks in real time.
 The more RAM you have, the faster your system will be able to perform these tasks simultaneously.